On Stein's method for products of normal random variables and zero bias couplings: Acknowledgements

 \section{Acknowledgements}

-During the course of this research the author was supported by an EPSRC DPhil Studentship and an EPSRC Doctoral Prize.
+During the course of this research the author was supported by an EPSRC DPhil Studentship and an EPSRC Doctoral Prize, and is currently supported by EPSRC grant EP/K032402/1.
 The author would like to thank Gesine Reinert for the valuable guidance she provided on this project.
 The author would also like to thank Larry Goldstein for a helpful discussion, which lead to section of this paper concerning the connection between the zero bias transformation of order $n$ and the square bias transformation.
-Finally, the author would like to thank the anonymous referees for some highly constructive comments and suggestions.
+Finally, the author would like to thank the anonymous referees and an associate editor for some highly constructive comments and suggestions.
 The author is particularly grateful to one referee, who gave some interesting insights regarding the zero bias transformation of order $n$, which lead to a substantial improvement in the presentation of this paper.